ReaperOAK/KCAdashboard/src/components/classroom/docs.md

   Modal dialog for marking and viewing classroom attendance.

 - **ClassroomCalendar.js**
 Calendar component for displaying classroom events, sessions, and schedules.
+If a teacher attempts to schedule a class that overlaps with another of their sessions, the backend will reject the request and the frontend will display a user-friendly error message.

 - **MaterialsView.js**
   Shows learning materials and resources available to the classroom.